 Diese Angaben sind zur Anmeldung zum Newsletter "Packendes" notwendig.

-Protecting the environment is a core element of our corporate strategy.
-We have therefore designed the production of our corrugated base paper and packaging as resource and energy-efficiently as possible.
-Our measures include investment in renewable energy sources as well as strict energy management within our plants, careful use of natural resources and use of state-of the-art machinery.
+As a family business, we always focus our efforts on the future.
+It is important to us to combine economic success with social responsibility, employee orientation, long-term customer relationships and environmentally friendly production.
+Through state-of-the-art production facilities as well as the use of renewable energies, we achieve the highest level of environmental protection throughout the entire production chain and thus produce innovative and environmentally friendly packaging for our customers.
 The success of these measures speaks for itself: around 47,000 tonnes of carbon emissions have been saved every year since the year 2000 by the entire Klingele Group.
 This equates to a reduction in our carbon footprint of 39.6 percent per tonne of paper, while our production output has increased by 78 %.

-Our sustainability strategy extends well beyond the manufacturing of our products and is also applied to upstream and downstream processes.
+With innovative products and processes, we are continuously developing our company and providing proof of how an environmentally friendly circular economy can function.
 This begins with the purchase of environmentally-friendly materials and ends with efficient logistics, avoiding empty runs and ensuring optimum use of freight capacity.

 We use 100 % waste paper in our corrugated base paper, which we clean in a complex procedure before processing.
 Our paper mills are also certified with the FSC® Recycling Seal.
 This is our guarantee that the raw materials used are secondary raw materials - with a traceable origin.